xingliuUT/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I applied the camera calibration matrix and distortion coefficients computed in the previous step to the `straight_lines2.jpg` test image using the `cv2.undistort()` funtion and obtained the following result:
+To demonstrate this step, I applied the camera calibration matrix and distortion coefficients computed in the previous step to the `./test_images/test1.jpg` test image using the `cv2.undistort()` funtion and obtained the following result:

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.

-Provide an example of a binary image result.
+I used a combination of color and gradient thresholds to generate a binary image.
+Function `get_binary` contains the steps I took.
+First, I convert the image from BGR color space into HLS color space using the `hls_select` function.
+For the H-channel, I applied a threshold of `(20, 100)`.
+For the L- and S-channel, I didn't apply a threshold but used its raw value as input to the gradient thresholding for the next step.
+Next, I apply perspective transform to focus on the region of the graph where the road is.
+I will describe the details of this step in the next point.
+Lastly, I apply Sobel gradient thresholding in the x-direction using the `abs_sobel_thresh` function.
+The two images that I apply grad-x thresholding on are the L- and S- channel layers and I use a kernel size of 21 and threshold values `(15, 100)`.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+The output binary image is a combination of the pixels found in H-channel color thresholding, the S- and L-channel Sobel grad-x thresholding.
+Here's an example of my output for this step.

 ![alt text][image3]